Table of Contents

 Definition of Tics and Tourette Syndrome

 Tics represent a neurobehavioral disorder of childhood that is characterized by sudden, repeated, nonrhythmic, muscle movements that are accompanied by sounds or vocalizations.
 Tourette’s syndrome represents the same symptoms and lasts for more than one year.
 The activities do not interfere with a child’s intended activities or self-image.

 Epidemiology of Tics and Tourette Syndrome

 Tics affect 20 % of children worldwide, many of whom are not diagnosed or treated.
 The severe form (Tourette’s syndrome) affects 3—8 per 1000 children.

 The disease has a slight male predilection, with a male to female ratio of 3:1.

-The disease takes a typical variation mainly affecting children aged 4—6 years while the improvement is noted as the patient grows older and disappears in adulthood for most of the cases.
+The disease takes a typical variation mainly affecting children aged 4—9 years while the improvement is noted as the patient grows older and disappears in adulthood for most of the cases.
 The average age of onset of symptoms is 7.8 years.
 More than half of children suffering from tics and related disorders will lead a normal adult life.

 Etiology and Pathophysiology of Tics and Tourette Syndrome

 The causative pathway of the disease remains largely unknown but several theories have been put forward to explain the cause of the disease which includes:

 In most of the cases, the cause is unknown and there is no exhaustive explanation of the pathogenesis of the disease.

 Genetic influence theory

 Tics are thought to arise from a genetic mutation with the developmental period.
 This is supported by the fact that there is a 45 % chance that a couple with tics or its variant will give birth to a child with any of the variants of tics and a 15 % chance of developing Tourette syndrome.
 This idea was put forward by Georges Gilles la Tourette in 1800 who suggested and autoimmune dominant pattern with incomplete penetrance of inheritance.

 Some cases of tics are preceded by an infection with group A β hemolytic streptococci.
 It was thus renamed a pediatric autoimmune neuropsychiatric disorder associated with streptococcal infection (PANDAS).
 Other associated infections include Herpes simplex virus infection, HIV, mycoplasma pneumonia and varicella Zoster Virus.